 Site Plans - Unincorporated Area

 The information provided below is a general summary of the County's site plan process.
 The specific regulations, contained in the Broward County Land Development Code, have been adopted by ordinance of the County Commission and cannot be superseded by this presentation of information.
-Please consult with staff of the Planning and Environmental Regulation Division for details.
+Please contact us for details.

 When is Site Plan Review Required?